 Minimum wages in this region differ widely, as do costs of living.
 In 2018, Egypt’s minimum wage was $174 USD and $277 USD in South Africa.
 In countries such as Saudi Arabia, there is no minimum wage in the private sector.

 Most countries in this part of the world require withholdings and deductions for payroll.
 Starting in 2015, Burkina Faso instituted universal healthcare.
 Employees in that country must pay 5.5% of their salary for social security while employers must make contributions of 16%.
 Employers and organization are also subject to payroll taxes of 3%.

 Middle East and Africa and GDPR

 Starting in late May 2018, the European Union’s General Data Protection Regulation (GDPR) impacted how companies handle the private data of European Union customers.
-While the GDPR does not directly impact the Middle East and Africa, GDPR compliance is still important in any business located in this region but doing business with European customers.
+While the GDPR does not directly impact the Middle East and Africa, GDPR compliance is still important for any company located in this region, but doing business with European customers.